-The Fagor Electric Multi Cooker is a handy multitasker in the kitchen, ideal for kitchens with limited storage space.
-But it's important to know that each of the appliance's functions don't necessarily have all the bells, whistles and features that a single-use appliance would have.
+The Fagor Electric Multi-Cooker is a handy multitasker in the kitchen, ideal for kitchens with limited storage space.
+But it's important to know that each of the appliance's functions doesn't necessarily have all the bells, whistles and features that a single-use appliance would have.

 It's a Slow Cooker

 The slow cooker feature worked just great, cooking Black Bean Soup with Sausage and Chard with steady, evenly low heat all day long.
 And while many home cooks lament that most slow cookers don't have delay start timers, this one does have one that can be programmed for up to 8 hours (As the manual cautions, don't use the delay start timer for foods that might spoil if they're left out at room temperature).
 The Multi Cooker only has one temperature setting (low, which the manual says is around 180 degrees F) and the 9.5-hour timer can be set at 30-minute intervals; it beeps and switches to the warm setting when the timer runs out.